High Birks Farm, Crosthwaite, Kendal, LA8 8BX

 Gardens and Grounds:

-Basking in five acres of land, while away the hours exploring the diverse and idyllic outdoor space at High Birks Farm.
+Basking in sixteen acres of land, while away the hours exploring the diverse and idyllic outdoor space at High Birks Farm.
 A traditional cottage garden bursting in colour frames the north entrance to the home; opposite, a sloping lawn with deep herbaceous borders leads to woodland rich with daffodils and bluebells in the spring.

 An acre of damson orchard, ripe with blossoming trees in the spring and heavy with deep, purple fruit in the autumn, sits above a well drained paddock/meadow and alongside a naturalised wildlife haven with stream encouraging roe deer, foxes, badgers and birds.